MasalMavzer10/Blender-MCP-Local-/README.md

 The system prompt in `config/blender-system-prompt.md` is where the real reliability comes from.
-It forces the model to pass `user_prompt` on every call (blender-mcp requires it), inspect the scene before guessing object names, and screenshot to verify its own work.
+It forces the model to pass `user_prompt` on every call (blender-mcp requires it), inspect the scene before guessing object names, and screenshot to verify its own work by running Blender.
 Small models skip all three without being told.

 ---